 Smoked Meatball Stuffed Super-Bowls

-These super bowls might be perfect for the big game, but don't get their name mixed up with the actual game's name or we could get in trouble.
-These super bread bowls with smoked meat balls make for an awesome appetizer when hosting guests for the big game.
+These super bowls are the perfect addition for a big game.
+These super bread bowls with smoked meat balls make for an awesome appetizer when hosting guests.

 You Will Need: Primo Heat Deflector Racks · Primo Ceramic Heat Deflector Plates

 We Also Suggest: Primo Lump Charcoal · 2 pecan (3-inch) wood chunks · Primo QuickLights Fire Starters